cooder05/cryptography_cia/README.md

 | `hill.py` | Implementation of Hill encryption and decryption |
 | `myhash.py` | Implementation of custom XOR 16-bit hash |
 | `test_roundtrip.py` | Demonstrates encrypt → hash → decrypt process |
 ---

 ## How to Run

 Ensure Python and NumPy are installed.

+## How to Run

+Make sure Python and NumPy are installed.

 ```bash
 python test_roundtrip.py